SpicyMarinara/SpicyMarinara.github.io/README.md

 # Guides

 ## How To Import A Preset?

-!!! info
+> [!TIP]
-    Presets include instructions and settings for models.
+> Presets include instructions and settings for models.
 Different ones offer different experiences.
 There is no "best" or "worst" preset; it's all a matter of your personal preference.
 Use the one you like best, and feel free to write your own, custom ones!

 ![How to import a preset](https://i.imgur.com/liAlNTz.gif)